jutge-org/jutge-problems-toolkit/README.md

 # Usage

+The common scenario is to run `make-problem` in the command line within a directory containing a problem.
+This will generate the correct outputs for each test case input using the defined solution and will also generate the PDF with the problem statement.

-`jutge-problems-toolkit` is a command line utility that currently supports the following arguments:
+`make-problem` supports the following arguments:

 - `--executable`: Makes the executables of the problems.
 - `--corrects `: Generates the solution files of the problems.